Snazzy72/Snazzy72/README.md

 - 👋 Hi, I’m @Snazzy72
-- 👀 I’m interested in Software Development and Game Development
+- 👀 Software Developer
-- 🌱 I’m currently studying Software Engineering/Development
+- 🌱 Graduated with a Bachelors in Information Technology

 <!---
 Snazzy72/Snazzy72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.